BradleyCodeU/bradleycodeu.github.io/_apcsa/ch9inheritance/Ch9VirtualPetGame.md

 print Your Name's Virtual Pet Game while True print a line like this = = = = = = = = = = = = = = = = = = = =
-  for each in pets
+  for-i loop that repeats length of pets times
-      - each add one hour
+      - add one hour to each pet
+      - print i + ": "
-      - print each
+      - print each pet
   call the static updateScore method print score if score is greater than 100 then print you win and break the loop